Leeds/Tanzania Diocesan Link

-2013 is the 25th Anniversary of the Link between Wakefield Diocese and Mara Diocese in North Western Tanzania.
-Mara Region is one of the poorest and under-developed areas of East Africa.
-The strength of the Link has been through the development of parish to parish links through prayer, friendship and fellowship and visits by people in both directions.
-Since 1990, St. John's Rastrick has been linked to a village called Nyakiswa, which has no electricity or running water.
+There has been a link between our Diocese and the three Dioceses in North West Tanzania for almost 32 years.
+Since 1990, St John’s Rastrick has been linked to a village called Nyakiswa in Mara Diocese.
+Mara Region is one of the poorest and most under-developed areas in East Africa, with many villages having no electricity or running water.
+The strength of the Link has been through the development of parish to parish links through prayer, friendship, fellowship and visits by people in both directions.

-Over the years, several people from Rastrick have made the long journey to Nyakiswa and we have also been fortunate to welcome two people from Nyakiswa to Rastrick.
-When St. John's and St. Matthew's Rastrick became a United Benefice, St. Matthew's joined in the link with Nyakiswa.
-As part of its annual Missions and Charities giving, St. John’s sends £30 monthly to support the church in Nyakiswa.
-Much of this money has been spent in building and furnishing a new, much bigger church and recently in refurbishing the Vicarage.
-A water pump has also been provided through the Water for Life project.
+As part of its annual Missions and Charities giving, St. John’s sends £40 monthly to support the church in Nyakiswa.
+Much of this money has been spent in building and furnishing a new, much bigger church and putting water harvesting and collection facilities on the church.
+Recently the vicarage has been extended and refurbished.
+A water pump has also been provided by the Water for Life project.

 There are 3 schools in Nyakiswa – 2 Primary and a Secondary – all of which have been in receipt of donations from Rastrick.
 These donations have provided mosquito nets, desks, stationery, sports kit and even a generator to support the education of young people.